coilhq/mucoa/README.md

 ## Participant Deposits Collateral To Scheme
 Once a participant successfully joins the scheme, the next step is to provide collateral and track that collateral within the Scheme.
+The collateral is a way to eliminate or mitigate settlement risk by establishing an upper limit to the settlement obligations that are possible between participants.

 A participant deposits `110` units of collateral into the Scheme, which enables the participant to initiate transfers.

 ### Entities